 Does Halving Have Any Effect on Bitcoin’s Price?

 To answer this question, it could be helpful to look at previous halvings.
 So far, there have been three since bitcoin’s inception in 2009.

-Historically, bitcoin has increased in price following the halving.
+Historically, Bitcoin has increased in price following the halving.
 This trend follows patterns set by the law of supply and demand.
-Less supply of something means its price will increase, so long as demand remains steady or increases.
+Less supply of something can mean its price will increase, so long as demand remains steady or increases.

-This fundamental economic advantage is part of what makes bitcoin unique as a store of value.
+This fundamental economic advantage is part of what makes some people believe that Bitcoin is unique as a store of value.
 The only other form of money that shares similar characteristics is gold, leading some to call bitcoin “digital gold.”

-Interested in learning more about bitcoin and other cryptocurrencies?
-SoFi Invest® members can choose from a variety of investments from cryptocurrencies and ETFs to stocks and alternative investments.
+Interested in learning more about Bitcoin and other cryptocurrencies?
+SoFi Invest® members can choose from a variety of investments from cryptocurrencies and ETFs to stocks and fractional shares.